-In addition to having an interest in experiencing college-level coursework and learning, Dual Enrollment students should:
+In addition to having an interest in experiencing college-level coursework and learning, Concurrent Enrollment students should:

 - Be a full-time high school student